-Every year from late April through June, specific trails in Snowmass are closed to protect a critical, and an increasingly vulnerable, part of our ecosystem—the calving grounds of the Avalanche Creek elk herd.
+Every year from late April through June, specific trails in Snowmass observe spring trail closures to protect a critical, and an increasingly vulnerable, part of our ecosystem—the calving grounds of the Avalanche Creek elk herd.
 The Avalanche Creek herd has always called Snowmass home—from the headwaters of Willow Creek to Owl Creek Road and Sky Mountain Park.
 The definition of “home” for these animals is hardwired into their DNA.
 In other words, the migratory route and seasonal grounds of these elk has not changed and likely will not change, even as Snowmass Village grows and evolves as mountain destination.

 Jeremy Swanson photo.